Table of Contents

-Defining and improving belonging can be tricky.
+Defining and improving belonging in the workplace can be tricky.
 Here are six best practice tips to help you on this journey:

-- Issue a DEI survey to get a lay of the land, and then follow up with periodic climate surveys to monitor improvements and gaps, and to help hold leaders accountable for the progress made within their teams.
+Get a lay of the land, and then follow up with periodic climate surveys to monitor improvements and gaps, and to help hold leaders accountable for the progress made within their teams.
 People need to feel they can influence change.
-Inviting employees to share their experiences and opinions, and taking that feedback seriously is, in and of itself, and inclusive behaviour.
+Inviting employees to share their experiences and opinions, and taking that feedback seriously is, in and of itself, and inclusive behavior.

-- Create systems, programs, and opportunities for people to speak up, gain opportunities, and participate in the company’s growth.
+Give people the ability to speak up, gain opportunities, and participate in the company’s growth.
 HR industry analyst Josh Bersin relates an experience of his own: “…early in my career at IBM when I was a young, somewhat tentative new employee, I was asked to participate in a roundtable with one of the company’s most senior executives.
 It was a life-changing experience at the time, and even though I was never quite sure if I “fit in” at IBM during those days, I was highly inspired by the experience.”